JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

     }
     ```

-2. In `androidApp/src/main/java`, create a new `MainViewModel` class in the project folder:
+2. In `androidApp/src/main/java`, create a new `MainViewModel` class in the project directory:

     ```kotlin
     import androidx.lifecycle.ViewModel